dan-leo/masters/thesis/v8/thesis.md

 Only Martinez [@Martinez2019] focuses effort on the adopter and presents an operational and empirical analysis of the technology when it is deployed in a real network (such as Vodafone in the Metropolitan area of Barcelona).
 Durand [@Thomas2018] compares different LPWANs empirically including NB-IoT.

-Despite the unquestionable value of the theoretical models (for example, to understand orders of magnitude or to guess the theoretical upper and lower bounds), an empirical approach provides real insights into the variability that a UE experiences when deployed in real conditions.
+Despite the unquestionable value of the theoretical models (for example, to understand orders of magnitude or to guess the theoretical upper and lower bounds), an empirical approach provides real insights into the variability that a UE device experiences when deployed in real conditions.
 This work therefore complements Martinez and related works, and it further provides empirical measurements for UEs that are deployed using a real-world NB-IoT network always while taking the perspective of an application developer.

 * GSM RF equipment testing and performance analysis [@Kasbah2005]
 * Analysis of NB-IoT Deployment in LTE Guard-Band [@Ratasuk2017c]